-Organic revenue growth and revenue growth at CER of the BSI segment (including BSI Life Science and BSI Nano Segments) were 5.8% and 10.3% year over year, respectively.
+Organic revenues and revenues at CER of the BSI segment (including BSI Life Science and BSI Nano Segments) declined 12.7% and 13.4% year over year, respectively.

-In the fourth quarter, the company’s BEST segment’s revenues were $57.7 million, indicating an improvement of 3.8% year over year.
-However, organically, the BEST segment declined 0.5% year over year, net of intercompany eliminations.
-At CER, the segment rose 2.8%.
+However, organically, the BEST segment revenues declined 12.5% year over year, net of intercompany eliminations.
+At CER, the segment fell 13.6%.

-Adjusted operating profit totaled $119 million, reflecting a 7.8% increase from the prior-year quarter.
-However, adjusted operating margin in the fourth quarter dipped 11 bps to 19.9%.
+Adjusted operating profit totaled $39.7 million, reflecting a 30.8% decline from the prior-year quarter.
+Further, adjusted operating margin in the second quarter contracted 236 bps to 9.3%.

 How Have Estimates Been Moving Since Then?

-At this time, Bruker has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+Currently, Bruker has a subpar Growth Score of D, however its Momentum Score is doing a lot better with a B. However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of D. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise Bruker has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions has been net zero.
+Notably, Bruker has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report